-Click on a Sensor anywhere in Console to open a tab which contains Sensor-specific information.
+Click on a Sensor name to open a tab with Sensor-specific information.
 This tab includes a few sub-tabs, located at the lower side of the window.
 All sub-tabs share the following common toolbar fields:

 - Sensor Interfaces Select the Sensor interfaces you are interested in, or select "All" to select all Sensor Interfaces.
-Administrators can restrict which Sensors are accessible by guest accounts - Time Frame Select a predefined time frame, or select "Custom..." to enter a specific time interval
+Administrators can restrict which Sensors are accessible by guest accounts - Time Range Select a predefined time range, or select "Custom..." to enter a specific time interval